 – reduce smoke and emissions making it a safer and more comfortable environment to work in.

 – be cost efficient.
-The small price you pay for an air filter can save you from hundred of dollars having to pay for engine rebuild or new machine altogether.
+The small price you pay for an air filter can save you from hundreds of dollars having to pay for an engine rebuild or new machine altogether.

 How to replace my Honda air filter?